-See Access to University Premises (Appendix 2) and page 14 of this Handbook.
+See Access to University Premises (Appendix 2).

 11. Supervision of Postgraduate and Project Students

 Supervisors should establish a mode of working with their students such that the supervisor is aware of and agrees to, each element of work, that safe working practices are agreed and where appropriate set down on paper and that regular, active, supervision is established.